Published 21 Jul 2023

 Temporary Closure of Cafes and Restaurants

 Cafe and restaurant businesses planning to reopen may encounter issues depending on their location, PPE availability, people management, and implementation of new precautionary measures.
 Business owners have the responsibility to plan ahead and manage health and safety risks as they resume their business operations, especially as government restrictions and guidelines evolve.

 Cafe and Restaurant Reopening Tips

-As businesses enter a new phase, cafes and restaurants have begun reopening their doors to the public when it is safe to do so.
+Cafes and restaurants have begun reopening their doors to the public when it is safe to do so.
 This doesn’t guarantee, however, that the ongoing risks of the pandemic have materially changed, so it is paramount for businesses to ensure safety before commencing business reopening.
 Restrictions or policies change depending on the progressive number of COVID-19 positive cases.
 The following tips can help in planning a business reopening:

 - Revise employee policies and require employees to wear face masks and shields at all times.